learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/03_information_flow/assets/slide.md

 </div>
 <div style="width: 40%; font-size: 0.6em; text-align: left; display: flex; flex-direction: column; justify-content: center;">

-💡 Question 1: Do you see a problem with storing `isDarkMode` in state within the `Header` component?
+💡 Question 1: Do you see a problem with storing `isDarkMode` in state within the `Header` component? {.fragment}

-💡 Question 2: How about storing `projects` in state within the `ProjectList` component?
+💡 Question 2: How about storing `projects` in state within the `ProjectList` component? {.fragment}

-💡 Question 3: How about storing `searchQuery` in state within the `ProjectList` component?
+💡 Question 3: How about storing `searchQuery` in state within the `ProjectList` component? {.fragment}

 </div>
 </div>